obsidiansystems/hydra-pay/README.md

 Once you have Obelisk installed hacking on Hydra Pay is as easy as running `ob run` in the root directory.

-Some visual UI like the demo can then be viewed in Chrome at `http://localhost:8000/`.
+The live demo can then be viewed in Chrome at `http://localhost:8000/`.

 ## :construction: Under Construction